Dirli/wingpanel-indicator-sensors/README.md

     </a>
 </p>

+This indicator was merged with the pantheon-monitor (I think it will be more convenient this way). in the future, it will be switched to read-only mode
 NOTE starting with kernel 5.5, if you want to monitor the temperature of drives, you need to add the "drivetemp" module to the startup

 ----